Meeting Rooms Check If A Person Can Attend All Meetings In C++ - C++ Programming Tutorial

 Step 3: Detecting Overlap

-- Suppose you have two meetings: one from 1 PM to 3 PM and another from 2 PM to 4 PM.
-The second meeting starts at 2 PM, which is before the first meeting ends at 3 PM, meaning these two meetings overlap, and the person cannot attend both.
+• Imagine having two appointments: one scheduled from 1 PM to 3 PM and another from 2 PM to 4 PM.
+The latter meeting commences at 2 PM, preceding the conclusion of the former at 3 PM, resulting in a clash where both meetings overlap, making it impossible for the individual to participate in both.

 Step 4: Iterating Through the Meetings